Lochla-n/LochlanProductivity/README.md

 # Lochlan Productivity

-A strict Windows focus app: finish your tasks, or your distractions stay blocked.
-Free and open source (MIT).
+Vibe coded slop app, but it works for me much better than any productivity app I've tried so maybe it'll help you too.
+It's meant to fully block apps and websites at your choosing and help with organization of tasks.

 ![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)

 ## What it does

-- **Today's Tasks** — add what you must do.
-While anything is incomplete, Focus Mode stays locked.
+- **Today's Tasks** — You can add tasks, while those tasks are incomplete the app blocks apps and websites.
-- **App blocking** — assign app groups (or individual EXEs) per task.
-Blocked apps are closed automatically until their task is done.
-Adding apps is always allowed; removing them requires all tasks complete.
+- **App blocking** — assign app groups per tasks.
+Groups are editable with whatever you'd like.
+Blocked apps can't be opened during while focus mode is on.
-- **Website blocking** — blocked sites resolve to `0.0.0.0` via the Windows hosts file while enforcing, with browser secure-DNS disabled so the block can't be bypassed.
-Embedded YouTube can stay allowed for tutorials.
+- **Website blocking** — blocked sites resolve to `0.0.0.0` via the Windows hosts file while enforcing, with browser secure-DNS disabled so the block can't be bypassed. - I don't really know how this works but it does
-- **Daily plan prompt** — once a day the app asks for today's task before anything unlocks (customizable message, can be switched off in Settings).
+- **Daily plan prompt** — Each day you are prompted to add a task to your list.
+Toggleable in settings and prompt can be customized.
-- **Schedules** — auto-engage Focus Mode on a timetable (e.g. school nights), with a custom **warning toast** N minutes before each block starts.
+- **Schedules** — Automatically starts blocking on a set schedule.
+Option to put out a warning notification at a set time before it starts so you know if you have time to queue another counter strike game.
-- **Recurring + future tasks** — daily/weekly repeats plus one-shot future planning with a calendar view.
+- **Recurring + future tasks** — You can add tasks that repeat on a schedule or ones that are upcoming.
-- **Long-term notes** — checklist or free-writing sticky-note mode, synced.
+- **Long-term notes** — Another list of tasks with no due dates or just a place to write notes if you prefer.
-- **Sync** — two-way merge across your computers through any shared folder (OneDrive, Syncthing, …).
+- **Sync** — two-way syncing through any shared folder.
+I use syncthing but onedrive and others would work.
-- **Themes** — Frost (light), Tapestry (dark botanical), and fully custom colors.
+- **Themes** — Color themes if you like them.
+Also option to add custom ones.
+I might update these more in the future

+- rest below this was written by the robot in my computer

 ## Requirements